-How to get more out of your fruit & veg
+Get more out of your fruit and vegies

-While buying pre-cut and packaged fruits and vegies can encourage people to eat more fresh produce, these convenience options also are reducing their nutritional value.
+While buying pre-cut and packaged fruit and vegies can encourage people to eat more fresh produce, these convenience options also are reducing their nutritional value.

 Dr Vincent’s nutrient-boosting tips

-“The nutrients that suffer the heaviest hit in cut fruits and vegetables are vitamin C, vitamin A and vitamin E,” Dr Vincent explains.
-“These vitamins are antioxidants – they react with oxygen – which means when the internal flesh is exposed to air, the vitamins actually decline.
-The peels and natural coverings of fruits and vegetables offer protection to the antioxidant vitamins inside, unless broken through.”
+“The nutrients that suffer the heaviest hit in cut fruits and vegetables are vitamins C, A and E,” Dr Vincent explains.
+“These are antioxidants.
+They react with oxygen, which means when the internal flesh is exposed to air, the vitamins decline.
+The natural coverings of fruits and vegetables offer protection to the antioxidants inside, unless broken through.”

-It’s also important to know that you could quite literally be pouring vitamins down the drain by rinsing your cut produce.
-Water-soluble vitamins, like vitamin C, are carried by water and can leak out of produce after cutting or when running under water.
+It’s also important to know that you could quite literally be pouring vitamins down the drain by rinsing cut produce.
+Water-soluble vitamins, like vitamin C, are carried by water.
+They can leak out of produce after cutting or when running under water.

-According to Dr Vincent, the most effective way to store fruits and vegies so you retain all of their goodness is to leave them unwashed with the skin or rinds intact until the day you’ll be eating them.
-While not pre-cutting your produce is ideal, if you need to, ensure they’re stored in an air-tight container in large pieces in the refrigerator.
+According to Dr Vincent, the most effective way to store fruit and vegies so you retain all of their goodness is to leave them unwashed with the skin or rinds intact until the day you’ll be eating them.
+If you need to pre-cut your produce, ensure they’re stored in an air-tight container in large pieces in the refrigerator.

 Get a sharp knife